top of page

 Search

-• Lori Lindsay
+Lori Lindsay

 Do something Green Today.

+Planting trees around your residence will provide a number of long term societal, environmental, and economic benefits for you and your community.
 Tree lined streets have a traffic calming effect, traffic moves more slowly and safely.
 Trees can be placed to screen unwanted views or noise from busy highways.
 Trees can complement the architecture or design of buildings or entire neighborhoods.

 Trees reduce the urban heat island effect through evaporative cooling and reducing the amount of sunlight that reaches parking lots and buildings.
 This is especially true in areas with large impervious surfaces, such as parking lots of stores and industrial complexes.
 Trees improve our air quality by filtering harmful dust and pollutants such as ozone, carbon monoxide, and sulfur dioxide from the air we breathe.